musesum/Tr3/README.md

 User readable code

 Tr3 runtime was ported from C++ to Swift.
-There are several incentives:
+There were several incentives:
 - Attaching Swift closures to C++ was complicated
 - `TensorFlow for Swift` project implies a single code base
 - Future support for `TensorFlow/MLIR`